Have you ever thought about yourself as either “motivated” or “not motivated” at different points in your life or just overall as a person?

 To get motivated to achieve your goals, you have to intentionally shift your perspective to one where you are positive and believe that you can (and will) have the success you want in your future.
 Living in “I don’t know” and negativity will spiral you into a funk, and you won’t stand a chance.

 One of the best ways to start to reprogram your mind is to dive into personal development.
-This is what I teach in the Free Personal Development Training.
+This is what I teach in the How To Live An Intentional Life free training.

 2. Have ambition